h00z3x/H00Z3X/README.md

 # 📝About Me

-### I'm the owner and also the developer of Lost Island mc server!
+### I'm the former owner and also the former developer of Lost Island mc server!
 And I love working on Projects as a developer!
+Currently a developer on Snowy Network
 </br>

 ## 🗿Status
-- 🔭 I’m currently working on [My Server](https://dsc.gg/lostislandmc)
+- 🔭 I’m currently working on [Rise Network](https://discord.gg/FGGeA7U4vv)

 - 🌱 I’m currently learning **Nothing**

-- 📝 I regularly work on [my site](https://lostisland.gq)

 - 💬 Ask me about **anything!**

-- 📫 How to reach me **support@lostisland.gq**
+- 📫 How to reach me **on Discord -> h00z3x**

 - ⚡ Fun fact **Birds can fly!**